alricf/fantasySidekick/Planning/research.md

 - manager_id can be verified through the fpl url in the points section.
 - event_id or gameweek_id (refer to events key in #1 in this list)
 - Object with 2 array key values, 1 object key value and a single key value.
-- entry_history (information about gameweek i.e. points), picks (information about gameweek player selection)
+- entry_history (information about gameweek i.e. points), picks (information about gameweek player selection - top 100 statistics and mini-league statistics ownership tables)

 List of unique endpoint variables (Entity)
 1. element_id (Player)